drhelius/grpc-demo/README.md

         cpu: "0.1"
 ```

 For each service defined in this CR, the operator will create a `Deployment`, a `Service` and `Route`.
-This will make each microservice available in our cluster to be consumed.
+This will make each microservice available in your cluster to be consumed.

 - The API for the CR is defined in the [`api/v1/demoservices_types.go`](https://github.com/drhelius/grpc-demo-operator/blob/master/api/v1/demoservices_types.go) file: